 Makes updates easier over time

-That means you can update a single part of a video–audio, screen, camera, and cursor recordings–without it affecting any of the others.
+That means you can update a single part of a video–audio, screen, camera, or cursor recordings–without affecting the others.
 You’ll be able to make edits days, weeks, months, or years later, to always keep content relevant.

 Examples of video training as a knowledge-sharing tool